 - The South Sound Estuarium – which is a marine life discovery center, with saltwater aquariums, interactive learning, and rotating exhibits

 - Meet the Beach – which is an on the beach interpretation by community volunteers showcasing intertidal life, offered at local beaches during summer low tides

 - Pier Peer – which is an exciting event at Boston Harbor Marina, featuring night time underwater viewing of marine life

 - K-12 Education – which incorporates Meet the Beach, Estuarium, On the Water, as well as Estuary Life and Landforms components to connect our youth with Puget Sound, marine environments, and estuaries

 - The Discovery Speaker Series – which occurs during the Fall/Winter at LOTT’s WET Science Center and presents marine science experts speaking about a variety of issues

 - Connecting the Community – which includes educational booths and presentations at local events, festivals/fairs, and service groups/clubs

 - Provide an exceptional interpretive center in Olympia, WA.

-- Provide educational content that focuses on the challenges and successes in the restoration and protection of the South Puget Sound region.
+- Provide educational content that focuses on the challenges and successes in the restoration and protection of the Puget Sound.